Pomax/are-we-flying/docs/index.md

 import dotenv from "dotenv";
 dotenv.config({ path: `${__dirname}/.env` });

-// Then we set up socketless:
-import { ClientClass } from "./src/classes/client/client.js";
-import { createWebClient } from "socketless";

-// But instead of a server, we're going to build a "web client",
+// Instead of a server, we're going to build a "web client",
 // which is something that can both act as client to our server,
 // as well as running its own local web server so that browsers
 // can connect to it and present a UI based on the client state: const { API_PORT, WEB_PORT } = process.env;

+// So we set up a socketless client that has "browser connection" functionality: import { ClientClass } from "./src/classes/client/client.js";
+import { createWebClient } from "socketless";

 // Clients need to know which URL to find the server at: const serverURL = `http://localhost:${API_PORT}`;